A3 Lean: Template, Process and Examples

 Step 0.
 Identify a problem or need

-The problems is recognized, acknowledged and identified by the team members of the A3 Lean template.
+The problem is recognized, acknowledged and identified by the team members of the A3 Lean template.
+This is also known as a problem statement.

 Example: Structural late deliveries to customers.